niplav/site/masturbation.md

-To bring around the time not spent masturbating (90 days is a lot!), I decide to put 2 (my [daygame data](./data.html#Daygame)) and 2 (my [masturbation dataset](./data.html#Masturbation)) together and determine if there was any useful information on nofap & attractiveness in there.
+To bring around the time not spent masturbating (90 days is a lot!), I decide to put 2 (my [daygame data](./data.html#Daygame)) and 2 (my [masturbation dataset](./data.html#Masturbation)) together and determine if there was any useful information on nofap & success from cold approach in there.

+### Approach Success

 One fight with my bad data layout planning later I load the data